 Susanna Garcia has been teaching piano for over 50 years to students of every age and level.
-She has been an independent music teacher as well as a college professor and has taught in both the group and private lesson formats.
+She has been an independent music teacher as well as a college professor and has taught in both the group, private, and partner lesson formats.

-A popular clinician, she has presented workshops for many state and local teacher groups and papers for the International Society for Music Education, College Music Society, Music Teachers National Association, and the National Association for Humanities Education.
-Her work has appeared in such publications as 19th Century Music, Interdisciplinary Humanities, Piano Pedagogy Forum and American Music Teacher.
+An active clinician and scholar, she has presented workshops, papers and master classes for International Society for Music Education, College Music Society, Music Teachers National Association, National Association for Humanities Education, National Group Piano/Piano Pedagogy Forum, Online Learning Consortium, Frances Clark Center for Keyboard Pedagogy, Louisiana Music Teachers Association, and many state and local piano teaching organizations.
+Her research has appeared in such publications as 19th Century Music, Interdisciplinary Humanities, Piano Pedagogy Forum, Philosophy of Music Education Review, and American Music Teacher.

-Garcia, along with pianist William Chapman Nyaho, released the first complete recording of Aaron Copland’s two-piano works on Centaur Records (1998) to critical acclaim.
-The music is a tribute to the diverse cultures of the Americas – – from plaintive cowboy tunes, exuberant Mexican folk dances, driving Cuban rhythms, to the famous Shaker melody The Gift to Be Simple.
+She performs regularly with pianist William Chapman Nyaho as the Nyaho/Garcia Piano Duo, specializing in both the standard repertoire and newly composed works for piano duo and duet.
+They released their first CD of Aaron Copland’s two-piano works on Centaur Records (1998) to critical acclaim.
 Reviews called this recording “the standard against which any future performances of these dances will be measured.”
 Their recording has been featured on the British Broadcast Corporation Radio Network program “Desert Island Discs,” a program recommending recordings one would wish to have if shipwrecked on a desert island.
-The Nyaho/Garcia Duo featured at the 2021 MTNA Virtual Conference.
+The Nyaho/Garcia Duo was featured at the 2021 MTNA Virtual Conference.